 The researcher will be in character, as a Gran.
 They will be in costume and are likely to have some props with them.

-They are scheduled to be at 8 performances across the festival in October and November, and in most cases will arrive before the show starts to allow audiences to get acquainted with the character and make approaching audience members after the show easier.
-The only time they will arrive after the show start time is for:
+They are scheduled to be at 8 performances across the festival in February, and will arrive before the show starts to allow audiences to get acquainted with the character, ask some preliminary questions, and make approaching audience members after the show easier.

-Picture House: Rocky Horror Picture Show, 31 October at Kingswood Academy

-Black Grape, 3 November at North Point Shopping Centre

-Picture House: Beauty and the Beast, 4 November at Freedom Centre.

-The volunteer who is given the role of coordinating M&E activity will be the first point of contact for the Gran – Hellen Urban.
+A member of the Hull 2017 Monitoring & Evaluation team will be onsite to coordinateM&E activity and will be the first point of contact for the Gran – Hellen Urban.
 They will show Hellen where she can change, and liaise with the Event Lead to determine where within the venue Hellen should be located.